svenssonaxel/diff-format/MAIN.md

 **This is where we are currently**

-Critique hintful diff format as soon as possible.
-Don't let it get finalized with an inherent problem.
+Critique hintful diff format as soon as possible so that it doesn't get finalized with an inherent problem.
 If you suspect a potential problem, open an issue even if you're not sure or don't have a solution.

 ### Step 2: Tool implementation trial and finalization